-RETURNING FROM FURLOUGH - What to do if you feel vulnerable to catching COVID-19
+Returning From Furlough - What to do if you feel vulnerable to catching COVID-1922nd May 2020

 As lockdown starts to lift, more and more Employees will be returning to work.
 It is perfectly normal for Employees to feel anxious about their safety.